RogueMew/VALORANT-Datamining/Wiki/Codenames.md

-Bolded Lines are current Unknowns and no theoies on what they can be
+Bolded Lines are current Unknowns and no theories on what they can be.
+I will not be putting weapon skins in as there are quite a bit and I dont have that time at the time of set up.

 ## Agent Code Names